thewtex/thesis/introduction/background_and_significance.rst

-Mild cognitive impairment, which may be a precursor to Alzheimer's,  is thought to occur in 10 to 20 percent of the elderly, and Alzheimer's is one of the fastest growing causes of death in the United States: the number of deaths per year increased by 47% from 2000 to 2006 [AAStats2009]_.Furthermore, a correlation between migraine and ischemic stroke has led to the suggestion that embolic ischemia may increase migraine risk [Zotto2008,Agostoni2007,Schoenen2006]_.
-For example, Jesurum et al. found that migraine with aura can be relieved when the source of ischemia causing emboli, a right-to-left shunt with a patent foramen ovale (PFO), is closed even partially with surgery [Jesurum2008]_.
+Mild cognitive impairment, which may be a precursor to Alzheimer's,  is thought to occur in 10 to 20 percent of the elderly, and Alzheimer's is one of the fastest growing causes of death in the United States: the number of deaths per year increased by 47% from 2000 to 2006 [AAStats2009]_.
+Furthermore, a correlation between migraine and ischemic stroke has led to the suggestion that embolic ischemia may increase migraine risk [Zotto2008,Agostoni2007,Schoenen2006]_.
+For example, Jesurum et al. found that migraine with aura can be relieved when the source of ischemia causing emboli, a right-to-left shunt via a patent foramen ovale (PFO), is closed even partially with surgery [Jesurum2008]_.

 The pathogenesis of stroke is classified into four categories [Whisnant1990]_: